BjornFJohansson/pydna/README.md

 strategies in Python :snake: which allow for simulation and verification.

-Pydna can be thought of as [executable documentation](https://en.wikipedia.org/wiki/Literate_programming) for cloning.
+Pydna can perhaps be thought of as [executable documentation](https://en.wikipedia.org/wiki/Literate_programming) for cloning.

 A cloning strategy expressed in pydna is **complete**, **unambiguous** and **stable**.